$0 South Australia Foster Care Quick-Start Checklist

 • Your family history: Your own upbringing, any experiences of trauma or loss, and how you have navigated significant life events.

-• Parenting capacity: Experience with children, understanding of age-appropriate discipline (corporal punishment is absolutely prohibited), and how you manage conflict.
+• Parenting capacity: Experience with children, understanding of age-appropriate discipline (corporal punishment is strictly prohibited in foster care), and how you manage conflict.

 • Motivation: Why you want to foster and what you realistically expect from the role.